-YieldStreet aims to help investors generate passive income with alternative investments.
+YieldStreet aims to help investors generate passive income with alternative assets.
 You’ll need to be an accredited investor in order to invest in any of the offerings currently listed at YieldStreet, although their website mentions that they are exploring ways to open some investments to everyone.

 At YieldStreet you’ll find different investment offerings that are open to new investors for a relatively short period of time.
-There are usually not more than a couple investments open at any particular time.
+There are usually not more than a couple of investments open at any particular time.
 Investments include art, real estate, settlements, and more.

-Pros of Alternative Investments
+Pros of Alternative Assets

 Many investors turn to alternatives as a way to create a more diverse portfolio rather than having everything wrapped up in stocks, bonds, and cash.

 Potential for Higher Returns

 Some alternative investments are attractive simply because they offer a high ceiling that may not be possible with other types of investments.

 Some, but not all, alternative investments can serve as a source of investment through dividends or rental income.
 If living off dividends is your goal, you should consider adding some alternative assets to your portfolio.

 Some alternative investments are not impacted by the stock market (or at least, not directly impacted).
 These types of investments can be very attractive because of the potential to somewhat protect your portfolio during rough economic conditions.

 In some cases and certain situations, an alternative investment may offer a more favorable tax treatment than other types of investments.
 Please consult a tax professional for advice related to your personal situation and the specific investments that you are considering.